What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

-We explore the social impact of the selected policies in an existing agent-model simulation \cite{Aguilera2024} contextualized in the city of Barcelona, which is designed to evaluate the impact of homelessness alleviation policies.
+We evaluate the social impact of policies chosen by LLMs vs. those proposed by human domain experts in the city of Barcelona, using an existing agent-model simulation which is purposely built to simulate homelessness policymaking in this city \cite{Aguilera2024}.

 \paragraph{Architecture.}